 3> if the set of MBS broadcast frequencies of interest, determined in accordance with 5.9.4.3, is different from mbs-FreqList included in the last transmission of the MBS Interest Indication; or

-3> if the set of MBS broadcast frequencies of interest for MBS broadcast reception on non-serving cell, determined in accordance with 5.9.4.3, is different from the list of MBS broadcast frequencies of interest for MBS broadcast reception on non-serving cell included in the last transmission of the MBS Interest Indication; or

-3> if any of the subcarrier spacing and the CFR information for MBS broadcast reception on non-serving cell has changed since the last transmission of the MBS Interest Indication; or

-3> if the subcarrier spacing and the CFR information for MBS broadcast reception on non-serving cell have been acquired from the non-serving cell which were not reported in the previous MBS Interest Indication; or

 3> if the prioritisation of reception of all indicated MBS broadcast frequencies compared to reception of any of the established unicast bearers and multicast MRBs has changed since the last transmission of the MBS Interest Indication:

-4> set the contents of MBS Interest Indication according to 5.9.4.5 and initiate transmission of the MBSInterestIndication message;
+4> set the contents of MBS Interest Indication according to 5.9.4.5;

 NOTE: The UE may send MBS Interest Indication even when it is able to receive the MBS services it is interested in, i.e. to avoid that the network allocates a configuration inhibiting MBS broadcast reception.

 3> else if SIB20 is provided for the PCell or for the SCell: